doxout/recluster/README.md

 ### cluster.activeWorkers()

-Returns a list of the workers that are currently serving requests
+Returns a hash of all worker slots (0 <= WORKER_ID < N).
+If a worker isn't available at that slot, the value in the hash is null or undefined.
+Otherwise, the value will be a worker object that is ready to serve requests.

 ### cluster.workers()

-Returns a list of all the workers, including those that are not yet ready or those that will be replaced.
+Returns an array of all the workers, including those that are not yet ready or those that will be replaced.

 # worker cleanup